tropos-car/tropos-pyrnet/README.md

 # PyrNet
-Repository to work collaborative on PyrNet data from Tropos-Thredds server.
+Repository to work collaborative on PyrNet data.

 # Notebooks
 The notebooks in /nbs/ directory include examples and functions how to read PyrNet data from Thredds server.